Pante/elementary/README.md

 **Project Status: 1.X is mature, 2.X is on hold**

 We believe that pattern matching is essential to what Satisfactory is trying to achieve.
-Unforunately, even Java 21 doesn't currently have fully pledged pattern matching.
-Therefore, we elected to put the 2.X rewrite on hold until then.
+Unforunately, even Java 21 doesn't currently have fully fledged pattern matching.
+Therefore, we have elected to put the 2.X rewrite on hold until then.

 Satisfactory is hosted the following repository.